-The mapping table can be simplified if, e.g., IPv6 addressing is used
+The mapping table can be simplified if for example IPv6 addressing is used

 to address NFs.
+The identification of the 5G network slice (which is 32-bit number called S-NSSAI) can be embedded into the 128-bit IPv6 address and make IP to 5G network slice mapping table unnecessary.

-An IPv6 address is a 128-bit long field, while the
+is a 128-bit long field, while the

 S-NSSAI is a 32-bit field: Slice/Service Type (SST): 8 bits, Slice